Dear

 interaction between genes such that one gene interferes with or prevents the expression of another gene (Klug, 2003).

-(eumelanin), which allows the red pigment (pheomelanin) to dominate the color of the appearance (Allaby, 1991).
-Abnormal
+which allows the red pigment (pheomelanin) to dominate the color of the appearance (Allaby, 1991).
+Abnormal or excessive

-or excessive amount of red coloring (Holmes, 1979).
-The occurrence of unusual amounts of redness in an individual or
+amount of red coloring (Holmes, 1979).
+The occurrence of unusual amounts of redness in an individual or population as

 Erythrochromism = See erythrism.